Clipping with Planes: ClipPlane, ConvexClipPlaneSet, UnionOfConvexClipPlaneSets, ClipPrimitive, ClipVector

 UnionOfConvexClipPlaneSets |

-Union of many ConvexClipPlaneSets , hence able to assemble convex polygons to a non-convex overall shape |
+Union of many ConvexClipPlaneSets, hence able to assemble convex polygons to a non-convex overall shape |

 ClipVector |

-Intersection of multiple UnionOfConvexClipPlaneSets , with each one optionally inverted so its outer part is considered "inside" the ClipVector result.
+Intersection of multiple UnionOfConvexClipPlaneSets, with each one optionally inverted so its outer part is considered "inside" the ClipVector result.
 In common use, one UnionOfConvexClipPlaneSets is a (swept) outer boundary and the others are (with inversion flag set) holes whose outside (due to the inversion flag) is inside the outer polygon. |

 ClipPlane

-is equivalent toclipPlane.altitude(point.x, point.y, point.z)
+clipPlane.altitudeXYZ(x,y,z)returns altitude at coordinate x,y,zclipPlane.altitude(point: Point3d)is equivalent toclipPlane.altitude(point.x, point.y, point.z)

 Note that there are two other classes for planes with different defining data:

-carries (a) a specific point on the plane as origin and (b) a unit normal.- This provides immediate definition of above and below but does not indicate preferred directions for coordinates within the plane.
+Plane3dByOriginAndUnitNormalcarries (a) a specific point on the plane as origin and (b) a unit normal.- This provides immediate definition of above and below but does not indicate preferred directions for coordinates within the plane.

 - Convert this to a ClipPlane with